Ortal1993/compilation-project/devs.md

 func()
 ```

 If <cond> is a simple boolean value like 'true', the analysis should mark the func() call as unreachable.
-But if <cond> is a function call, then we should first try to analyze the return value of this function, and then determine whether the func() call is reachable.
+But if <cond> is a function call, then we should first try to analyse the return value of this function, and then determine whether the func() call is reachable.

 ## 2. "Points To" Analysis